narengan/cis/managing-for-security.md

 ## Best practice 1: Secure Your Origin IP Addresses

-### Use CIS proxies for all DNS Records for HTTP(S) traffic from your origin

 When a subdomain is proxied within our DNS application, CIS actively protects that traffic by responding with CIS IP addresses (proxies).
 Thus, all client traffic connects to CIS first, and your origin IP addresses are obscured.

+### Use CIS proxies for all DNS Records for HTTP(S) traffic from your origin

-To improve the security of your origin IP address, all HTTP(s) traffic should be oproxied.
+To improve the security of your origin IP address, all HTTP(s) traffic should be proxied.

 See the difference yourself - Query a non-proxied and a proxied record: